Ahmed-AG/cyberdojo-page/read/run-docker-remotley-on-kali.md

 ```bash
 sudo systemctl restart docker
 ```
-Not: you might need to run `systemctl daemon-reload`
+Note: you might need to run `systemctl daemon-reload`

 ### On the client side